 Eligible CCP donors must have tested positive for COVID-19 with laboratory-confirmed documentation and be symptom free for 28 days.
 They must also meet standard plasma donor eligibility requirements.
 There is no additional risk to the donor, blood bank staff or the general public as they are fully recovered.
-Pre-qualified CCP donors will donate using the same apheresis technology as other plasma donors, but collections will only be handled at the Blood Bank of Hawaii’s newly reopened Dillingham Donor Center due to additional protocols and staff requirements.
+Pre-qualified CCP donors will donate using the same apheresis technology as other plasma donors, and collections will only be handled at the Blood Bank of Hawaii’s Dillingham Donor Center, Young Street Donor Center and our Waikele locations.
 Once collected, plasma can be frozen and stored for up to one year prior to use.

 At this time, only donors who have previously tested positive for COVID-19 are eligible to participate in this program.
 BBH does not test blood donors for COVID-19.
 If you think you may have COVID-19 and want to be tested, please contact your medical provider.